Cooty/currency-converter/README.md

 > ⚠️ **Important**: Never commit `.env` files into git, they are ignored for a reason!

 Also in production we use a proxy for the API which adds the API key [on the backend](https://reactnative.dev/docs/security#storing-sensitive-info), this way we avoid compiling the API key into the release bundle.

+### Naming convention

+We use `kebab-case` for all files and folders, regardless of their content (yes, even for classes and for React components).